sleepymalc/pbb.wtf/content/posts/Notes/index.md

 All notes are written in modern style $\LaTeX$ with explicit definition/theorem references and hyperlinks.
 Also, the drawing is done professionally and cleanly.

-> Note that due to the class policy, the notes from the class I am/was teaching, I'm not able to provide the source code for them.
+> Due to the privacy policy, notes from classes I am/was teaching, the source code is unavailable.

 ## Junior